spicata/spicata99/mint-fresh-notes/radiotherapy.md

     ![tumour](../assets/tumour.png)

     Essentially, the protons can have an ending point specified.
 How it does this I don't know.
 Also, of course it isn't that specific (to degree of 1 cell).
+Might want to have a look at [this link](https://www.cancer.gov/news-events/cancer-currents-blog/2020/proton-therapy-safety-versus-traditional-radiation)

 Radiotherapy uses radiation e.g. X-rays for medical therapy e.g. killing cancer.
 Does so by directing high-doses of radiation at cancer cells, which damages the DNA (mutates base pairs, breaks the backbone, breaks hydrogen bonds), preventing reproduction/causing apoptosis.
 Indiscriminate, will harm normal cells.[^1]